newtfire/newTutorials/ixml-ex1.md

 # Invisible XML (ixml) Exercise 1

 Let's start with [this plain text document representing data about Pokemon moves from generation 5](https://raw.githubusercontent.com/newtfire/textAnalysis-Hub/refs/heads/main/Class-Examples/invisible_xml/pokemon-moves-gen5.txt).
 You can follow the link to download and save this directly, or use `git pull` on the main branch of  the textAnalysis-Hub/Class-Examples/invisible_xml/pokemon-moves-gen5.txt.
-Save it in a folder with your personal repo / homework to work on together
+Save it in a folder with your personal repo / homework to work on together.

 The file has newlines and tab characters giving it a clear structure.
 The first 13 lines are meant to be column headers, but were formatted differently.
 The rest of the file uses tab characters to provide information about:
 *  the **name** of a move